 If you have limited income and savings, Medicare Extra Help can cover prescription drug copays and prescription plan premiums.

 Medicare Extra Help may provide up to $4,900 of assistance annually if you qualify.
 This program is limited to prescription drug coverage.
 If you need help paying for other parts of Medicare, like Medicare Part A (hospital care coverage) or Medicare Part B (outpatient care coverage), there are other programs funded by some states that may be able to assist you.

 Medicare Extra Help also doesn’t apply to Medicare Advantage (Medicare Part C) or Medigap programs.

-There are exceptions to the age of eligibility for Medicare Extra Help.
-If you’re eligible for Social Security even though you’re not yet 65, or if you have certain medical conditions, you may be able to collect Medicare early.
-If you’re eligible for Medicare before the age of 65 because of these exceptions, you may also be eligible for Medicare Extra Help.
+There are exceptions to the eligibility age for Medicare Extra Help.
+If you’re eligible for Social Security disability before age 65 or you have certain medical conditions, you may be able to enroll in Medicare early.
+If you’re eligible for Medicare before age 65 because of these exceptions, you may also be eligible for Medicare Extra Help.

 Tips for applying for Medicare Extra Help

 - The form can be filed through the mail or done online by clicking here.
 Make sure to use an original form, and not a photocopy, if you’re sending your application through the mail.